 Driving Under Suspension Ontario

 Every province, as well as Ontario, is striving to provide safety on its roads.
 Hence, those drivers who have been convicted in driving offences can have their driving license suspended or even revoked.
-If you have a temptation to drive while under suspension for even something small as unpaid fines you are seriously risking to lose your driving licence for additional 6 months upon first conviction with a minimum $1,000 to $5,000 fine plus or including jail time to be served!
+If you have a temptation to drive under suspension for even something small as unpaid fines you are seriously risking to lose your driving licence for additional 6 months upon first conviction with a minimum $1,000 to $5,000 fine plus or including jail time to be served!

 Let’s start with spotting some of the regulatory acts.

 So, if you received a summons to court for driving under suspension according to section 53 of the Highway Traffic Act – it means that you were operating a motor vehicle while your driver’s licence has been disqualified or prohibited by court-imposed suspension for unpaid fines, or other offences resulting in specific term prohibiting you from driving as a form of punishment.